 Hydrogen peroxide is widely used in pharmaceutical applications for its disinfectant and oxidative properties.
 Personal care products include hair bleaching and hair dyeing products.

-Hydrogen peroxide is mainly used for the preparation of hair care products, for skin disinfection and cleaning.
-For these applications, our Peroxal® hydrogen peroxide is used in diluted solutions (3% to 12%).
+Hydrogen peroxide is mainly used for the preparation of hair care products, for skin disinfection and cleaning as well as for hand rub formulations as per the WHO recommendations.
+For these applications, according to the region, our Peroxal® or Albone® hydrogen peroxide is used in diluted solutions (3% to 12%).

 Pulp and paper

 Currently, the two major bleaching agents used in the pulp and paper industry are hydrogen peroxide (Albone®) and sodium chlorate (Alpure®).
 Hydrogen peroxide is used across a wide range of pulp productions including chemical (both hardwood and softwood), mechanical and recovered fibers, in addition to the bleaching of annual plants, like bagasse and rice straws.
 As far as sodium chlorate is concerned, it is only used in the production of chemical pulp.